etrago.cluster package

 • timeseries (pd.DataFrame) – Information on segments after segmentation.

-etrago.cluster.snapshot.segmentation_extreme_periods(timeseries_df, timeseries, extremePeriodMethod)[source]
+etrago.cluster.temporal.segmentation_extreme_periods(timeseries_df, timeseries, extremePeriodMethod)[source]

 Function to consider extreme snapshots while using segmentation.